-Want to find out more about the key role of onboarding and to get concrete tips to implement great onboarding programs?
-Sign up for our webinar on Oct.
-3rd by clicking here!
+To find out more about the key role of onboarding and to get concrete tips to implement great onboarding programs, watch our On Demand webinar!

 Every organization wants to attract, retain and develop the best talent for their businesses.
 The onboarding process is vital to realize this ambition, but unfortunately often fails to make the necessary impact.
 Many recent studies show that a structured onboarding process doesn’t just prepare employees for a new position; it improves their engagement and confidence at a critical point in their new career, which in turn directly relates to an their performance.

 The current state of Onboarding

 CrossKnowledge gathered data and feedbacks from 100+ clients and the results are striking: onboarding is a must-do for any organization, although 22% of corporate organizations still have no formal onboarding process in place!